-Various staff gave the following responses: Overall, it's good, positive; Excellent; Mutual respect; Support from supervision.
-It was noted that one colleague was not a team player.
+Various staff gave the following responses: Overall, it's great, good, positive; excellent; mutual respect; support from supervision.
+Positive and supportive

 7. If there are issues in your relationship with a co-worker on your shift, how is this dealt with?